adap/flower/baselines/fedbn/README.md

 ## Limitations

-The pre-processing of the five datasets provided by the authors, imposes some limitations on the number of clients tha can be spawned for the experiment.
-Naturally, this limiation can be circumbented if you edit the code, and in particular the `dataset.DigitsDataset` constructor.
-The aforementioned limitation happens because each dataset is partitioned into 10 disjoint sets and a 'DigitsDataset' can only be constructed by concatenating any set of such partitions (at least one, at most all 10). _How does the limitation manifest?_ Given that we have 5 datasets, if a client just takes one partition, a FL setup can accomodate 50 clients, one using a different partition.
+The pre-processing of the five datasets provided by the authors, imposes some limitations on the number of clients that can be spawned for the experiment.
+Naturally, this limitation can be circumvented if you edit the code, and in particular the `dataset.DigitsDataset` constructor.
+The aforementioned limitation happens because each dataset is partitioned into 10 disjoint sets and a 'DigitsDataset' can only be constructed by concatenating any set of such partitions (at least one, at most all 10). _How does the limitation manifest?_ Given that we have 5 datasets, if a client just takes one partition, a FL setup can accommodate 50 clients, one using a different partition.
 But, if you want for instance each client have 3 partitions of the same dataset (yes, clients can only hold data of one dataset) then the maximum number of clients gets reduced to 20.
 Following this logic you can see that if a client wants to use all 10 partitions of a given dataset, then only 5 clients can participate in the experiment.

 Another limitation in the current implementation is that there should be the same number of clients for each dataset.
 Also, all clients should contain the same number of partitions of their respective datasets.
 You can remove these constrain my editing `dataset.get_data()`.